 Recognizing that local energy and leadership are critical for progress in public health, the SHIP asked each jurisdiction in Maryland to initiate a Local Health Improvement Process (LHIP) that identifies local health priorities and proposes improvement action plans, as part of the larger State Health Improvement Process.

 Under the direction of our local Health Officer, Carroll County was charged with establishing a Local Health Improvement Coalition as part of the SHIP Process.
 The Health Officer is a key member of the Board of Directors of The Partnership for a Healthier Carroll County.
 He asked the Board to take on the responsibility of serving as the Local Health Improvement Coalition.
-Partnership Board members are well qualified to serve in this role by virtue of experience, skills, record of community involvement, and diverse representation which includes Carroll Hospital Center – our local community hospital.
+Partnership Board members are well qualified to serve in this role by virtue of experience, skills, record of community involvement, and diverse representation which includes our local hospital, Carroll Hospital – a Lifebridge Health center.

 To assist and advise the Coalition in conducting the Local Health Improvement Process, a Local Health Improvement Team (LHIT) was also formed.
 This group is made up of staff from The Partnership and senior staff from the Carroll County Health Department.

 The direction of the county’s health improvement progress is not limited to input from the government agencies and health care providers in our community.
 All Carroll County citizens are encouraged to participate in the Local Health Improvement Process and attend the Local Health Improvement Team meetings (see LHIT Meeting Schedule below).

 Public participation is also welcomed in meetings of the Local Health Improvement Coalition.
 The Coalition meets twice a year in conjunction with meetings of The Partnership Board of Directors to assess progress and plan for future actions.